Jerri Manthey

-Jerri Lynn Manthey (born September 5, 1970) is an American actress and television personality.
-She was a contestant in Survivor: The Australian Outback, where she placed 8th, All-Stars, where she placed 10th and Heroes vs. Villains, where she placed 4th, giving Manthey her highest ranked finish during her time on the show.
+Jerri Manthey (born September 5, 1970) is an American actress and television personality.
+She is perhaps best remembered as a polarizing figure from Survivor, on which she was a three-time contestant: she placed 8th on Survivor: The Australian Outback, she came 10th on Survivor: All-Stars, and was eliminated at the Final Four on Survivor: Heroes vs. Villains.

 Early life

 Jerri Manthey was born in Stuttgart, West Germany to American parents and attended both high school and college in Germany.
 Manthey's father, Cyril, was a career member of the United States Army and served several years in Germany.
 In 1991, Manthey worked for Hooters at their Huntsville, Alabama restaurant before moving to their restaurant in Oklahoma City.
 She later appeared in the Summer 1992 edition of Hooters magazine with country singer Vince Gill.
 Manthey worked as a bartender in Los Angeles while attempting to build an acting career.
-In the mid 1990s, Jerri appeared in a music video for the Def Leppard hit song “When Love & Hate Collide”.
+In 1995, Manthey appeared in the music video for Def Leppard's single "When Love & Hate Collide".
 She also appeared in a music video for Faith Hill's cover of "Piece of My Heart".